Yemen

 There are no legal barriers to international communication or contact.
 However, as noted above, regulations require that local CSOs consult with the Ministry of Planning and International Cooperation (MoPIC) before submitting funding proposals to international organizations or agencies.
 Local CSOs must also have MoPIC approval before entering into agreements with international entities.

-CSOs are also facing pressures from the Sana’a Authority regarding their websites that target donors and the international community, as well as for conducting virtual workshops with an external entity.
-An organization might be placed on the “List of Suspicious Organizations” serving a foreign agenda, have their personnel targeted, or have their ability to run activities hampered.
-In January 2021, the Sana’a Authority issued a circular banning external participation without first obtaining permission.
-It further banned CSOs from holding virtual meetings or using their websites unless prior approval is obtained from the Supreme Council for Management and Coordination of Humanitarian Affairs and International Cooperation.
+CSOs are also facing pressures from the Sana’a Authority for their websites whose messaging is aimed at donors and the international community as well as for their conducting virtual workshops with external entities.
+For example, an organization can be placed on the “List of Suspicious Organizations” serving a foreign agenda and then have their personnel targeted and their ability to carry out activities restricted.
+In January 2021, the Sana’a Authority issued a circular banning not only CSOs’ participation in activities with a foreign entity if permission was not obtained beforehand and but also CSOs’ holding virtual meetings or using their websites without prior approval from the SACMCHA.

 Barriers to Resources